Návštěvníci (TV series)

-Návštěvníci (The Visitors) is a Czechoslovak sci-fi TV series filmed between 1981 and 1983 by Czech director Jindřich Polák.
+Návštěvníci is a Czechoslovak sci-fi TV series filmed between 1981 and 1983 by Czech director Jindřich Polák.
 The 15 parts were co-produced with television-companies of the Federal Republic of Germany (West Germany at that time), Switzerland and France.
 As an additional 16th part for Germany a "Making of" was produced under the title "Besuch bei den Besuchern" (Visiting the Visitors).
-In West Germany the series got the title Die Besucher (The Visitors), in the German Democratic Republic and Australia it was called Expedition Adam 84.
+In West Germany the series was titled Die Besucher (The Visitors), in the German Democratic Republic and Australia it was called Expedition Adam 84.

+The 15-part series, with episodes lasting just under half an hour, was later also released in a version comprising seven episodes of around an hour each.
+It features many well-known Czech actors of the time, such as Josef Bláha (The Girl on the Broomstick), Dagmar Patrasová and Vlastimil Brodský (both from The Fairy-Tale Bride), Dagmar Veškrnová (The Octopuses from the Second Floor) and the young Viktor Král (Flying Ferdinand).
+Well-known names were also involved behind the scenes.
+The series’ theme music was composed by Karel Svoboda and performed by the band Elektrovox Pražský výběr.
+The Prague Film Symphony Orchestra also performed under the baton of Štěpán Koníček.